SleepFoundation readers get $200 off a DreamCloud Mattress.

 Casper sells three mattress options: the Casper Original, the Casper Nova Hybrid, and the Casper Wave Hybrid.
 The Casper Original is available in all-foam and hybrid options.
 The Nova Hybrid and Wave Hybrid are both foam and coil hybrids.
-The Casper Original and Wave Hybrid measure medium in firmness, and the Nova Hybrid rates medium-soft.
+The Casper Original, Wave Hybrid, and Nova Hybrid all measure medium in firmness.

 This guide will help you decide whether Casper or DreamCloud is best for you.
 We evaluate both brands’ mattresses according to many factors, such as how well they relieve pressure, how cool they sleep, how much motion they transfer, and more.

 In this guide, we share information from customer reviews in addition to results from our own mattress testing.
 Finally, we compare Casper vs. DreamCloud in terms of their policies, such as their sleep trial, return policy, shipping practices, and warranty terms.

 We’ve worked hard to show you which mattresses are the best fit for you.
 Check out our full mattress guides listed below!

 100-night sleep trial